alextanhongpin/go-hook/README.md

 - system should rate-limit the number of requests send
 - system should retry the delivery for a certain amount of time
 - system should mark the number of failed delivery attempts
+- system should register new client endpoints seamlessly

 **Non-functional requirements:**
 - system should be highly available, no messages should be dropped